 Initiating a Mentor/Buddy Culture

 Assigning a mentor or a buddy to a new employee is a great onboarding idea.
 The newcomer can learn about their work and the existing techniques from his mentor.
-Moreover, a new employee can offer a fresh take on things with innovative ideas.
+Moreover, a new employee can offer a fresh take on things.
+As a result, this will help generate creative and innovative ideas.

 When people work as a team, they produce more and are more successful.
-Creating a culture of collaboration allowing employees to work in their own way but as a team helps.
+Creating a culture of collaboration where employees work in their own way but as a team helps.
 You can assign tasks to all team members, clarify job responsibilities and encourage them to contribute.

 Bonding with Employees

 A good manager works continuously to nurture his relationship with his employees.
-Bonding with employees outside work is more important.
-This can be done by celebrating your employees’ major milestones.
+Above all, bonding with employees outside work is as important as inside the office.
+You can do this by celebrating your employees’ major milestones.

 Team lunches, group treks, excursions are some methods to celebrate employees.
 Celebrating even their personal achievements- a new house, marriage- will deepen your bond.